 There are two different ways you can become registered in Alabama.
 They are as follows:

-Reciprocity: An individual who is a registered architect in another state and holds an NCARB (National Council of Architectural Registration Boards) certificate may be registered in the state of Alabama.
-This process can be accomplished through the MY NCARB RECORD portal on NCARB’s home page www.ncarb.org
+An individual who is a registered architect in another state and holds an NCARB (National Council of Architectural Registration Boards) certificate may then apply to be registered in the state of Alabama.

 Once the application and council record are received from NCARB, it usually takes at least two weeks for the Board to process your application, provided there are no problems with your application.